Ted Kaufman: Post-Senate career

 Since 1991, Kaufman has taught a course on the United States Congress in the law school of his alma mater, Duke University, as well as "Government, Business, and Public Policy in the Global Economy" for law and business students at Duke.
 From 1995 to 1999 he was co-chair of the Duke Law School Center for the Study of the Congress.

 Kaufman is currently a member of the board of trustees of the Institute of International Education.
 He is also co-chair of the Delaware STEM Council.

 In September 2014, Kaufman joined the board of directors of the National Democratic Institute for International Affairs.

 Ahead of the 2020 United States presidential election, Kaufman was made a co-chair of the Biden-Harris Transition Team, which planned the presidential transition of Joe Biden.

-Personal
+Personal life

 Kaufman and his wife, Lynne, have been married since 1960 and reside in Wilmington.
-They have three daughters, Kelly, Murry, and Meg, and seven grandchildren.
+They have three daughters and seven grandchildren.
 He was a member of the Board of Directors of Children and Families First, WHYY, and the Board of Trustees of Christiana Care.
+Close to Biden for many years, Kaufman has been described as Biden's "best friend" and alter ego.

+Recognition

+In January 2025, President Joe Biden named Kaufman as a recipient of the Presidential Citizens Medal, along with nineteen others.